Gdov: History

 On August 1, 1927, the uyezds and governorates were abolished and Gdovsky District, with the administrative center in Gdov, was established as a part of Luga Okrug of Leningrad Oblast.
 It included parts of former Gdovsky Uyezd.
 On July 23, 1930, the okrugs were also abolished and the districts were directly subordinated to the oblast.
 Between March 22, 1935 and September 19, 1940, Gdovsky District was part of the restored Pskov Okrug of Leningrad Oblast, one of the okrugs abutting the state boundaries of the Soviet Union.

 Between July 19, 1941 and February 4, 1944, Gdov was occupied by German troops and Waffen SS units from occupied Estonia.
 During the war two-thirds of Gdov's population died.
 The town was seriously damaged during the war; of 640 buildings that existed in 1941, all but 34 were destroyed.
-Most of the devastation occurred just before the Nazi retreat on January 28, 1944, when the 37th SS police battalion formed in Tartu set wooden buildings on fire and set explosives into those of stone.
+Most of the devastation occurred just before the Nazi retreat on January 28, 1944, when the 37th Estonian Police Battalion, part of the 20th Waffen Grenadier Division of the SS, set wooden buildings on fire and used explosives on stone structures.
 Among the destroyed historical buildings was the unique ensemble of two 15th and 16th-century churches that survived the Bolshevik anti-religion campaigns.

 On August 23, 1944, the district was transferred to the newly established Pskov Oblast.
 The town was reconstructed during the 1950s and 1960s and continued to expand until the economic and demographic collapse of the early 1990s.
 In 1993 an exact copy of St. Dmitry Solounskiy church was built at its original location at the Gdov Kremlin, financed exclusively by crowdfunding.